seantywork/seantywork/README.md

 I'm documenting some none-project related materials [right here](https://github.com/seantywork/seantywork).

-[This]() is GitHub page link.
+[This](https://seantywork.github.io/seantywork/) is GitHub page link.

-Remember when you visit the site or intend to learn anything from there:
+However, be extra cautious when you visit the site or intend to learn anything from there:

 ### NEVER TAKE IT SERIOUSLY ¯\\\_(ツ)_/¯